jakub-zawislak/reasonml-exception-demo/README.md

 console.log(exn[0] === Caml_builtin_exceptions.failure) // false
 ```

-There is no problem with running it by node:
+There is no problem with running from command line:
 ```sh
 node src/index.bs.js
 ```